 - Yes, you will need a touch-up procedure after several years.

-Do I need a breast lift or reduction?
+Do I need a breast lift or a reduction?

 - You can have breast reduction during breast lift because it involves removing the excess tissues of your breasts.
 The type of procedure you will need will be determined by your surgeon during your consultation.